JoshuaStorm/meetable/README.md

 - Disabled keyboard input on datepickers to prevent malicious users from abusing vulnerabilities
 - Format dates and date ranges more nicely using Moment.js and Twix packages

+## May 11, 2017 (Shayan)
+- Small bug fix with start before/after times whichw as sending up Bert-alerts when it shouldn't have been.
+- Reviewed and merged PRs

 ## May 11, 2017 (Josh)
 - Make possible event times selectable from the visual calendar.
 - Move code from calling upon routing to on rendering